Polarization dependence of semiconductor exciton and biexciton contributions to phase-resolved optical two-dimensional

-Figure~\ref{fig:fig2}(b) shows the three-pulse time-integrated TFWM signal of the four period QW sample, where $T$ is set to 200~fs, the excitation density is $\sim8\times10^{9}$~cm$^{-2}$ per layer and the laser is tuned between the excitons; see red dashed line in Fig.~\ref{fig:fig2}(a).
-The spectrally and temporally integrated signal has a cubic dependence on the incident power at this excitation density.
-Transients are shown for co-linear (XXXX), co-circular ($\sigma^{+}\sigma^{+}\sigma^{+}\sigma^{+}$), cross-linear (XYYX) and cross-circular ($\sigma^{-}\sigma^{-}\sigma^{+}\sigma^{+}$) polarized excitation in the $\chi^{(3)}$ nonlinear regime.
+Figure~\ref{fig:fig2}(b) shows the three-pulse time-integrated TFWM signal, where $T=200$~fs and the excitation density is $\sim8\times10^{9}$~cm$^{-2}$ per layer.
+The laser is tuned between the excitons, as indicated by the red dashed line in Fig.~\ref{fig:fig2}(a) All nonlinear data are measured in the $\chi^{(3)}$ regime.
+Transients are shown for co-linear (XXXX), co-circular ($\sigma^{+}\sigma^{+}\sigma^{+}\sigma^{+}$), cross-linear (XYYX) and cross-circular ($\sigma^{-}\sigma^{-}\sigma^{+}\sigma^{+}$) polarized excitation.
 This notation corresponds to the polarization state of the three pump pulses ($A$, $B$ and $C$) and the emission, from left to right.
-In each case the transient is normalized to the maximum of the XXXX polarized data (at $\tau=0$~fs).
-QBs at the frequency of the splitting between $X_{hh}$ and $X_{lh}$ are observed in each case and the dephasing rates are similar except for XYYX polarization.
-This configuration gives a much weaker signal, a more rapid dephasing and QBs that are out of phase with the other transients due to the circular selection rules.\cite{Schmitt-Rink} The significance of these transients is more apparent when examining the 2DFT spectra.
+The transients are normalized to the maximum of the XXXX polarized data (at $\tau=0$~fs).
+The frequency of the observed beats is related to the splitting between $X_{hh}$ and $X_{lh}$.
+For all polarizations, except XYYX, the dephasing rates are similar.
+For XYYX the signal is much weaker, the dephasing is more rapid and the beats are in anti-phase compared to the other polarization (due to the circular selection rules).\cite{Schmitt-Rink} For direct comparison to the rephasing 2DFT spectra the transients are shown for positive $\tau$ only.